UBC-MDS/simpler_eda/README.md

 ## Functions

 This package contains three functions, each that accepts a pandas `DataFrame` for EDA.
 No specific data set is required for the functions to work.
-Each functions will have it's own required and optional arguements to configure the properties and settings of the plot.
+Each functions will have it's own required and optional arguements to configure the properties of the plot.

 1. `correlation_eda_plot:` This function takes in a data frame object, a list of numerical features to be correlated (instead of all features) and outputs a correlation plot object.
 User can optionally change default arguements for color/fill, title, size of text and color-scheme.

 2. `numerical_eda_plot:` This function takes in a data frame object, two numeric columns, and produces either a scatter or line plot to visualize the relationship of the two features.
-User can optionally change default arguements for plot-type, color/fill, title, size of text and color-scheme.
+User can optionally change default arguements for plot-type, color/fill, title, size of text, color-scheme and apply logarithm scaling on the x and y axis.

-3. `categorical_eda_plot:` This function takes in a data frame object, a numerical and a categorical column and produces either a jitter, violin and boxplot for comparison.
+3. `categorical_eda_plot:` This function takes in a data frame object, a numerical and a categorical column and produces either a jitter, violin, barchar and boxplot (two categoricals) for comparison.
 User can optionally change default arguements for plot-type, color/fill, title, size of text and color-scheme.

 ## How the simpler_eda package fits into the Python ecosystem